 A salt pool is one of the most desirable things for a homeowner.
 And in some cases can drive up the price of a house a few thousand dollars.
-But what makes them so desirable? is it the fact that the salt makes you feel like your at a tropical island, maybe that you can open your eyes under water without the chlorine burning a hole through your face, or maybe its just desirable to you because you were told its desirable.
+But what makes them so desirable?
+Is it the fact that the salt makes you feel like you’re on a tropical island, maybe that you can open your eyes under water without the chlorine burning a hole through your face, or maybe it’s just desirable to you because you were told it’s desirable.

-Either way, yes a salt pool is a wonderful thing.
-They are more and more affordable as the market for a salt cell generator becomes more and more affordable.
-They are wonderful and often the doctor recommends a salt pool over a chlorine pool for your precious delicate skin.
-But here is 5 things you never knew about a salt pool.
+Either way, yes, a salt pool is a wonderful thing.
+They are becoming more and more affordable as the market for a salt cell generator becomes more and more affordable.
+They are wonderful, and often a doctor recommends a salt pool over a chlorine pool for your precious, delicate skin.
+But here are five things you never knew about a salt pool.

-- Is it Really a salt Pool? – A salt pool does not entirely just use the salt to clean the pool and properly sanitize it.
-In fact a salt generator actually generates chlorine.
-A salt system actually uses the sodium that has been added to the pool, as it runs through the piping the “salt cell” has metal plates that use electric currents to charge the salt ions into chlorine gas.
-The chloride property is then dissolved and pure chlorine water returns to the pool.
-However the levels of chlorine that are in a salt pool versus a chlorine pool are night and day.
-A salt pool maintains a steady low level of chlorine between 1-3 PPM which is why it is enough to keep the algae out and low enough you can open your eyes under water and enjoy a pleasant swim.
-Where as a chlorine pool is a constant up and down with chlorine between 0 PPM and cloth bleaching levels.
+- Is it Really a Salt Pool? – A salt pool does not use just the salt to clean the pool and properly sanitize it.
+In fact, it is a salt generator that generates chlorine.
+A salt system uses the sodium that has been added to the pool, as it runs through the piping the “salt cell” has metal plates that use electric currents to charge the salt ions into chlorine gas.
+The chloride property is then dissolved, and pure chlorine water returns to the pool.
+However, the levels of chlorine that are in a salt pool versus a chlorine pool are night and day.
+A salt pool maintains a steady low level of chlorine between 1-3 PPM which is why it is enough to keep the algae out and low enough that you can open your eyes underwater and enjoy a pleasant swim.
+Whereas a chlorine pool is a constant up and down with chlorine between 0 PPM and cloth bleaching levels.

-- Converting???- every pool can easily become a salt pool.
+- Converting to a Salt Pool- Any pool can easily become a salt pool.
 The term conversion is often used in reference when you are switching a pool over from chlorine to salt.
-This makes it sound like a very elaborate renovation and maybe some heavy machinery needs to be brought in and the pool might need to be ripped out by the hulk to make it easier.
+This makes it sound like a very elaborate renovation and, maybe some heavy machinery needs to be brought in and the pool might need to be ripped out by the hulk to make it easier.
 NOT AT ALL , A salt generation system can be easily installed by a pool professional with in a matter of just a couple hours.
 It is made up of two main components, the computer ( wall unit) and the cell ( in line pipe fitting) .
 So don’t let the term conversion scare you or your wallet.
 Its more of an addition to the equipment then a renovation.

-- They may be more affordable than you think – Salt cells when they first came out like all innovative technology was very expensive.
-However also like a plasma tv, competition arises and prices fall.
+- They may be more affordable than you think – When salt cells first came out like, all innovative technology, they were very expensive.
+However, also like a plasma tv, competition arises and prices fall.
 There are some great salt cell systems out there that can be installed for less than $800 .
 A great Salt Pool is now more affordable than ever.